USD/JPY Trading Guide: How to Trade “The Gopher”

 1. Excellent Technical Respect

-USD/JPY adheres to technical analysis better than most pairs:
+USD/JPY trading adheres to technical analysis better than most pairs:

 • Respects support/resistance levels precisely